Earth's Frozen Oceans

-Because these deep ocean currents are controlled by temperature (thermo) and salinity (haline), the process is often called "thermohaline circulation."
+Because these deep ocean currents are controlled by temperature (thermo) and salinitysalinity: measurement of salt content. (haline), the process is often called thermohaline circulationthermohaline circulation: deep ocean currents driven by differences in the water's density, which is controlled by temperature and salinity..
 You might also hear this process referred to as the "global ocean conveyor belt" because the currents generated by this cold water mixing travel all the way around the world.
 Ocean currents transfer heat and energy as they travel the globe, making them a key factor in determining both local weather conditions and global climate.

-The global conveyor belt begins at the ocean's surface of the ocean near the pole in the North Atlantic.
+The global conveyor belt begins at the surface of the North Atlantic ocean, near the pole.
 The cold, salty water that has sunk deep into the ocean moves south, between the continents, past the equator, and down to the ends of Africa and South America.
 The current travels around the edge of Antarctica, where the water cools more and sinks again, as it does in the North Atlantic, in effect "recharging" the conveyor belt.
 As the current moves around Antarctica, two sections split off the conveyor and turn northward.
 One section moves into the Indian Ocean, the other into the Pacific Ocean.

 These two split-off sections warm up and become less dense as they travel northward toward the equator, so that they rise to the surface (upwelling).
 They then loop back southward and westward to the South Atlantic, eventually returning to the North Atlantic, where the cycle begins again.

 To see the thermohaline circulation system in three dimensions, watch this short NASA video.
-NOTE: The video is narrated, so make sure your computer's speakers are turned on.
+NOTE: QuickTime required.

 How long does it all take?
 The conveyor belt moves at a speed of about a few centimeters per second.
 For comparison, wind-driven or tidal currents move at speeds of tens to hundreds of centimeters per second.
 It is estimated that any given cubic meter of water takes about 1,000 years to travel along the entire global conveyor belt.
-The global conveyor belt also moves huge amount of watermore than 100 times the volume of of the Amazon River.
+The global conveyor belt also moves a huge amount of watermore than 100 times the volume of of the Amazon River (Ross, 1995).